Sean Dyche Everton BSI

 The life of a Premier League manager can be tenuous at the best of times.
 Managers are under constant pressure to perform and deliver results for their perspective clubs and if you don’t your position is likely to become untenable quickly.

-That’s’ the nature of modern football, no job is safe and you’re only as good as your last decent result.
-9/20 current coaches currently less than a year into their tenure.
-In the 23/24 season, 14 coaches lost their job with Chelsea sacking three Tuchel, Potter, and Saltor.
+This is exactly what we saw during the 23/24 season, 14 coaches lost their job with Chelsea sacking three Tuchel, Potter, and Saltor.
 This broke the previous record of 10 which occurred in 08/09, 13/14, 17/18, and 21/22.

 Best Bet

-One to Watch…
+My One to Watch…

-Mauricio Pochettino – 28/1
+Mauricio Pochettino – 16/1

 In a reasonable, rational world, Pochettino would not be in consideration.
 I mean, he has been in the job “officially” for a little under two months.